Muvon/kisscore/README.md

 ## Plugins

 There are core plugins that may be purged at the stage of installing core.
 You can simply pass the `--with-plugins` flag to the install-core script to install them.
 We are working on making them more modular and easy to use.

+## Libs

+Libs are independent and lightweight modules with no direct coupling to kisscore.
+These can be installed separately using the `--with-libs` flag during the installation process.
+Unlike plugins, libs are designed to be more versatile and can be used across different projects without heavy dependencies on the core system.

 ## Actions
 All actions are in app/actions folder.
 You should just create any file, for example test.php and put code in it.